Vietnam.vn - Nền tảng quảng bá Việt Nam

-41 BOT road projects officially increase prices
+41 BOT road projects officially increased prices

 Việt NamViệt Nam29/12/2023

-Starting from 0:00 today (December 29), 41 BOT road projects (including 47 toll stations) will adjust ticket prices according to the direction of the Ministry of Transport.
+Starting from 0:00 today (December 29), 41 BOT road projects (including 47 toll stations) will adjust ticket prices according to the direction of the Ministry of Transport .

 The leader of the Vietnam Road Administration said that with the increase in ticket prices at BOT toll stations , transportation fares on BOT routes will increase by about 0.2-1.4% and this adjustment is expected to have a negligible impact on the consumer price index (CPI).
-With this price adjustment, it is estimated that the cumulative revenue from the beginning of the project to the end of 2025, there are 26 projects that have reached more than 75% of the revenue in the financial plan in the PPP project contract.
+With this price adjustment, it is estimated that the cumulative revenue from the beginning of the project until the end of 2025, there are 26 projects that have reached more than 75% of the revenue level in the financial plan in the PPP project contract.

-According to the leaders of the BOT station management units, this price adjustment will not cause any disruption in ticket sales and toll collection activities.
+According to the leaders of the BOT station management units, this price adjustment does not cause disruption in ticket sales and toll collection activities.
 As for vehicles that have purchased monthly or quarterly tickets, they will continue to use them at the purchased price until the ticket expires.
 New tickets purchased after the price increase will be calculated at the new price.

 Currently, the Ministry of Transport manages 54 BOT projects; in 2022, only 7 projects achieved revenue higher than the contract, 43 projects achieved 30-100% and 4 projects achieved less than 30%.
-In early December, the Ministry of Transport approved the adjustment of fares at BOT projects as proposed by the Vietnam Road Administration, and at the same time requested project enterprises to check and review the list of vehicle owners eligible for fare exemption and reduction and complete the adjustment procedures and make public announcements.
+In early December, the Ministry of Transport approved the adjustment of ticket prices at BOT projects as proposed by the Vietnam Road Administration, and at the same time requested project enterprises to check and review the list of vehicle owners eligible for fare exemption and reduction and complete the adjustment procedures and make public announcements.

 (NDO)